antgon/edfrw/docs/usage/reading.md

  <EDFSignal EDF Annotations>]
 ```

-This can be used to inspect signals individually.
-For example, to see
+This list can be used to inspect signals individually.
+For example, to
-the properties of the first signal (i.e. signal 0),
+see the properties of the first signal (i.e. signal 0),

 ```python
 >>> sig = edf.signals[0]